-Distribution of literature, petition drives, surveys and similar activities around campus may be conducted only from a reserved information table location.
+Distribution of literature, petition drives, surveys and similar activities around campus may be conducted only from public forum spaces or a reserved information table location.

 Outdoor Gatherings and Events

 For events being held outdoors, please visit the Office of SOLE for consultation and planning of your event.